 This is page contains affiliate links.
 The opinions expressed here are ours, however, we will receive a small commission if you decide to use our links to purchase any of the items on this page.

 On all of our hikes, we each carry Camelbak inserts in both of our hiking backpacks.
 Hayden carries an actual Camelbak backpack with our snacks, first aid kit, and other miscellaneous items while Aaron carries the REI Half-dome backpack with all of our camera equipment.
-For our kayaks, we both have Pelican Trailblazer 100 kayaks that we picked up on a really good sale while we were in Arkansas and they are working out perfectly for us.
-They are a great combination of ruggedness and affordability.
 When we go out on our hiking adventures, Aaron wears the Keen Men’s H2 Rialto Hiking Sandal and Hayden wears the Keen Women’s H2 Newport Hiking Sandal when we are doing any sort of hikes that involve crossing water.

 Our website and email are hosted with A2Hosting which provide us with a reliable and cost-effective solution that fits our needs.